antrea-io/antrea/docs/windows.md

 should be removed.
 A help script [Clean-AntreaNetwork.ps1](https://raw.githubusercontent.com/vmware-tanzu/antrea/master/hack/windows/Clean-AntreaNetwork.ps1) can be used to clean the OVS bridge.

-2. Hyper-V feature cannot be installed on Windows node due to the processor not having the required virtualization capabilities.
+2. Hyper-V feature cannot be installed on Windows Node due to the processor not having the required virtualization capabilities.

-    If the processor of the Windows node does not have the required virtualization capabilities.
+    If the processor of the Windows Node does not have the required virtualization capabilities.
 The installation of Hyper-V feature will fail with the following error: